COVID-19: Middle East and Africa market update

 Middle East airlines

-Saudia again offered the largest number of departure seats from and within the Middle East last week with 416,925 seats.
-This marked a 6.3% rise on the previous seven days.
-Air Arabia upped its capacity by 28% to 151,765 seats, while Gulf Air recorded growth of 60.9% week-on-week to 118,858 seats.
+Saudia offered the largest number of departure seats from and within the Middle East last week although its capacity dropped by almost 180,000.
+Air Arabia upped its capacity by nearly 5,000 seats to 156,684 seats, maintaining its position as the second-largest carrier in the region.
+Oman Air is now the third largest following a week-on-week rise of more than 60,000 seats.

-IATA has released a revised estimate that suggests airlines in the Middle East and North Africa could lose $24 billion in passenger revenue compared to 2019—$5 billion more than was expected at the beginning of April.
-Full-year 2020 traffic is also expected to plummet by 51% compared to 2019.
-The previous estimate was a fall of 39%.
+Of the ME3, Emirates Airline offered just 1,416 scheduled departure seats from and within the Middle East last week, compared with in excess of 785,000 at the beginning of February.
+Etihad Airways offered 8,534 seats last week, while Qatar Airways had 71,021.
+During May, Emirates said it would operate limited one-way flights to five international locations: Frankfurt, London, Manila, Sao Paulo and Shanghai.
+Meanwhile Etihad has pushed back the launch of its Abu Dhabi–Vienna route, previously scheduled to begin in July.
+The inaugural flight has been rescheduled for Oct.
+25, according to Airlineroute.

-“Passenger traffic has all but ground to a halt and revenue streams have evaporated.
-No amount of cost cutting will save airlines from a liquidity crisis,” IATA regional vice president for Africa and the Middle East Muhammad Al Bakri said.
+Despite the ongoing travel restrictions, Wizz Air has this week revealed the first five markets it plans to serve from Abu Dhabi International (AUH) ahead of opening a hub there later this year.

 Africa capacity